rexresearch

 years of research in wound healing has shown that an injury site

-has a positive electric potential with respect to the surrounding
+has a positive electric potential with respect to the

-uninjured tissue.
-Björn Nordenström has also determined that
+surrounding uninjured tissue.
+Björn Nordenström has also

-realized that a wound, or tumor, had a considerable amount of cell
+the tumor.
+He realized that a wound, or tumor, had a

-degradation (lysis) occurring at it's center, making this region
+it's center, making this region positively charged and highly

-positively charged and highly acidic.
-Therefore, in relation
+acidic.
+Therefore, in relation to the surrounding normal

-to the surrounding normal tissue, the wound or tumor site had the
+tissue, the wound or tumor site had the properties of a wet cell

-properties of a wet cell battery, producing a positive potential
+battery, producing a positive potential between the center and

-between the center and periphery of the wound or tumor.
+periphery of the wound or tumor.

 The positive electric potential at the center of the wound or